With just 2% of the Arabica world crop, Honduras ranks #7 among coffee producers worldwide.

 - It is grown in Montecillos, Copán and Agalta.
 Other regions are Opalaca, El Paraiso and Comayagua at altitudes between 1,000 und 1,600 m.

 - Small farmers mostly grow Arabica such as pacas, bourbon, typica and catuai in the shade without chemicals.

 - In the 1960s, because of the good growing conditions, farmers even came from El Salvador and settled in the high mountains to grow coffee in Honduras.
 The whole thing not only escalated in 1969 at the World Cup, but ended in a coffee war that lasted until 1969, in which 3,000 people lost their lives.

 - Cooperatives such as the Cooperativa Cafetalera Capucas Limitada (COCAFCAL) contribute significantly to the improvement of the life situation and the reduction of poverty, but also to good FairTrade coffee in organic quality.

-- Although the cultivation conditions are ideal for coffee, only about half of the possible cultivation area is used.
+- Although the cultivation conditions are ideal for coffee in Honduras, only about half of the possible cultivation area is used.